openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 &client_assertion=eyJhbGciOiJSU...
 ```

+### Request Issuance of a Certain Credential using authorization_details Parameter

+Credential Issuers MAY support requesting authorization to issue a Credential using the authorization_details parameter.

+This is particularly useful, if the Credential Issuer offered multiple Credential Configurations in the Credential Offer of a Pre-Authorized Code Flow.
+The Wallet may use `authorization_details` in the Token Request to request a specific Credential Configuration.
+The value of the `authorization_details` parameter is defined in (#(authorization-details)).

 Below is a non-normative example of a Token Request in a Pre-Authorized Code Flow (without Client Authentication):

 ```